The figure below illustrates the various hardware components that are located on the top-side of the M.2 M-key Stack FMC.

 When the M.2 M-key Stack FMC is used with a second mezzanine card, the address of it’s FRU EEPROM is changed so that the power management system instead reads the FRU EEPROM of the second mezzanine.
 In this way, the second mezzanine determines the adjustable voltage supply (VADJ) according to it’s needs.

 The adjustable voltage supply (VADJ) is not used by the M.2 M-key Stack FMC and is passed through to the FMC Carrier connector for use by a second mezzanine card.

 Power LED and testpoints

-Two red LEDs on the mezzanine card are used to indicate when the required power supplies are active.
-The location of these LEDs can be seen in the labelled bottom view of the board above.
-The main LED in the middle of the board indicates when the FMC’s 12VDC, 3.3VDC and VADJ voltages are active.
-The second LED indicates when the 3.3VDC supply generated by the switching regulator is active (ie. when the second SSD is powered).
+A single green LED on the mezzanine card is used to indicate when the required power supplies are active.
+The location of this LEDs can be seen in the labelled bottom view of the board above.

-To aid hardware debug, test points are accessible on the bottom side of the mezzanine card for each of the power supplies of the FPGA Drive FMC Gen4.
+To aid hardware debug, test points are accessible on the bottom side of the mezzanine card for each of the power supplies of the M.2 M-key Stack FMC.